mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 To emphasize discrimination.
 The question is similar to the NDE's, only at the business unit level.
 The corresponding query works by holding the business unit (i.e. the mediator) constant and comparing promotion rates.
 About 4.6% of BAME individuals in B2B were not promoted due to discrimination, and this is over 5 times higher than in Consumer, so the direct effect clearly interact with mediation and effects are not additive.

 As a side note, that result can be surprising because in [`model2`](#model2), discrimination is built in through a flat 50% rejection rule via `drop_minority_application`.
-This design suggests that discrimation does not vary by business unit, although after more careful inspection this is only true in the log-probability space, as the CDE then becomes
+This design suggests that discrimination does not vary by business unit, although after more careful inspection this is only true in the log-probability space, as the CDE then becomes

 $\log \{0.5 \times p(Op \vert E_{non}, B_{b})\} - \log p(Op \vert E_{non}, B_{b}) = log {0.5}$